Honest answer: as accurate as the numbers you put in. Here's exactly how they work.

 If you use the defaults, treat results as a solid ballpark — typically within 10–20% for the energy-cost comparisons, driven mostly by how much electricity and fuel prices vary around the national average.
 If you enter your own tariff, your car's real consumption and your local fuel price, the arithmetic itself is exact; the remaining uncertainty is just how your driving varies month to month.

 Prices move — especially fuel.
 We review the defaults periodically against the sources above and bump the figures when they drift.
-If you spot a number that looks out of date, we genuinely want to know: tell us via the contact details on the homepage.
+If you spot a number that looks out of date, we genuinely want to know: email [email protected] and we’ll check it against the sources.